pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 Say you want to write a web server from scratch.
-One of the first problems you will want to tackle is: how do I accept connections from multiple clients?
-The key idea here is that in each request, your server is likely to spend time waiting for I/O, especially if it's serving requests over the Internet.
-When a given request A is waiting for I/O, you want to take advantage of this to serve the other requests since you can't progress on request A anyways.
+One of the first problems you will want to tackle is: how do I accept connections from *multiple* clients at the same time?

+Well, a given request can trigger a lot of input/output (I/O): reading files, accessing to the databases and actually communicating with the client via the Internet.
+During I/O, the computer has nothing to do: he can simply take advantage of this to serve the other requests in the meantime.

 Web browsers do the same thing when they want to render a web page: they don't wait for one resource to arrive to fetch next one.
 A web scraper will not wait either to get one page to start fetching the next one.
+And in a JavaScript web application, you don't want to prevent scrolling or other actions from a user when making a request to the server.
 All those common use cases are said to be I/O bound, and you can take advantage of this to improve throughput: each request won't be faster than before, but all of them will finish much sooner.

+The idea is simple enough.
+But how do we do it?

 # Threads to the rescue?